 Launching the Campaigns

-To start off, we created a whole lot of mock-ups for the client to choose from.
+To start, we created a whole lot of mock-ups for the client to choose from.
 The language was set to be snappy, stylish, and fashionable but classy at the same time.
 The colour palettes were based on the website design and the various materials they presented.
 The mock-ups were retooled based on client feedback during the approval process.

 One of the campaigns we ran differed from the rest, as the client requested the use of an Instagram influencer to help boost engagement.
 The influencer modelled the client’s clothes and posted on their own socials as well.
-This was notable as it did create uptick in visibility for the campaign on Instagram.
+This was notable as it did create an uptick in visibility for the campaign on Instagram.

 There is a significant obstacle in digital retail for fashion brands: consumers often wish to test out expensive dresses before they buy them.
-As a luxury good the marketing needed to be solid to curb this factor.
+As a luxury good, the marketing needed to be solid to curb this factor.
 Conversely, this is why it was also helpful to advertise the company’s offline events and pop-ups, as they wouldn’t incur such issues.

 Online Marketing Segmentation